joepasq/cordova-plugin-jc-googledrive/README.md

     * On Android: Paste the SHA1 fingerprint into the form where requested (on iOS skip this)
         * read more under "Get an Android certificate and register your application", [here](https://developers.google.com/drive/android/get-started)
     * Click Create.
-3. `cd development && cordova platform add android`.
+3. `cd development && npm install -g cordova` (Check for cordova updates)
+4. `cordova platform add android`.
 Hereafter you can work with `development/platforms/android` in Android Studio.
+4. (Use the credentials from step 2): `cordova platform add ios -variable IOS_REVERSED_CLIENT_ID=com.googleusercontent.apps.YOUR_CLIENT_ID --variable IOS_CLIENT_ID=YOUR_CLIENT_ID.apps.googleusercontent.com`.

-### Install with cordova-cli
+### Integrating into with Your Project  cordova-cli

 If you are using [cordova-cli](https://github.com/apache/cordova-cli), install
 with: